SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Experiments

 \subsection{Simulation Settings and Evaluation Metrics}

 We train and evaluate our RL agents using CrowdNav \cite{chen2019crowd}, a simulator with flexible settings that can simulate complex pedestrian behaviors.
 Our training environment involves 20 humans and a robot in a \SI{12}{m} $\times$ \SI{12}{m} area with randomized positions and goals.
-The distance between the robot's start position and its goal is greater than 8 m, and the goals of the humans may change suddenly with a probability of 50\% every five time steps.
+The distance between the robot's start position and its goal is greater than \SI{8}{m} but smaller than \SI{12}{m}.
 The robot radius is set to \SI{0.2}{m}, while the human radius is randomly sampled between \SI{0.3}{m} and \SI{0.5}{m}.
-The maximum speed of humans is randomly sampled between \SI{0.5}{m/s} and \SI{1.5}{m/s}, and the robot's maximum speed is set to \SI{1.0}{m/s}.
-The behavior model of pedestrians is ORCA \cite{van2008reciprocal} and they do not react to the robot.
+The robot's maximum speed is set to \SI{1.0}{m/s}.
+For every episode, we set the time limit to be \SI{50}{s}.